Polymer/old-docs-site/app/3.0/docs/devguide/style-shadow-dom.md

 </body>
 ```

-*Note: You should only use `custom-style` to define styles for the main document.
-To define styles for an element's local DOM, just use a `<style>` block.*
+**Don't use custom-style inside an element's template.** You should only use `custom-style` to define styles for the main document.
+To define styles for an element's shadow DOM, just use a `<style>` block. {.alert .alert-info}

 ### Examples